ChrisQA-GB/IMS-Starter/README.md

 ## Running the tests

-To be able to test within the IMS-Starter file navigate to the control directory
+To be able to test within the IMS-Starter file navigate to the control directory and run a mvn package on the file to push any tests through the command.
+To manually test within Eclispse, right click on the IMS-Starter projecr and select run Coverage As, as a JUnit Test.

 ### Unit Tests

 The unit tests that are within the file are essentially testing that every and all method/constructors within classes I have been able to pass the tests with at least 70% coverage.

 ## Built With